Abstract

 Y

-Apocrine carcinoma of the anogenital region.
-A case report including immunohistochemical and molecular study, discussion of differential diagnosis and a review of the literature
+, et al. Apocrine carcinoma of the anogenital region.
+A case report including immunohistochemical and molecular study, discussion of differential diagnosis and a review of the literature.

 Int J Colorectal Dis